Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Form handlers redirect back to the referer if no `returnTo` parameter is specified (#844).
 * For 1.4 applications a `FeatureActivationHelper` class is created which can be used to disable/enable certain features (categories, attributes, translations, meta data, tree relatives) during runtime (#841).
 This is for example useful if you would like to make these features depending on some conditions, like a module variable.
 * Generated applications support category-based permissions now (#842).
+* The geolocation functionality is commented out by default.
+If you need it, you can just activate it in the template by removing the comment (#853).
 * Many minor bugfixes.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A0.7.0).